createcandle/privacy-manager/README.md

 # privacy-manager
-An add-on for the Mozilla WebThings Gateway that allows you to change and delete data from your logs
+An add-on for the WebThings Gateway that allows you to change and delete data from your logs